This guide is based on analysis of 500+ SOC 2 audits, interviews with certified CPA auditors, and current AICPA Trust Services Criteria.

 SOC 2 vs ISO 27001

-Use Case: SOC 2 for US market, ISO for EU/Global.
+Use SOC 2 for US enterprise procurement and ISO 27001 for EU/global certificate expectations.

 SOC 2 vs HIPAA

-Use Case: Healthcare needs HIPAA mandated; SOC 2 adds market trust.
+Healthcare companies often need HIPAA compliance plus SOC 2 for market trust.

 FAQ: SOC 2 Compliance